ludeeus/container/README.md

-integration | This is intended to be used if you are developing a custom_component (integration) for Home Assistant. integration-stable | Same as `integration` but only pulls released versions (tags). integration-X.X.X | Same as `integration` but with a version number to lock it to a specific version. frontend | This is intended to be used if you are developing a custom_component (integration) for Home Assistant. frontend-stable | Same as `frontend` but only pulls released versions (tags). frontend-X.X.X | Same as `frontend` but with a version number to lock it to a specific version.
+integration | This is intended to be used if you are developing a custom_component (integration) for Home Assistant. integration-stable | Same as `integration` but only pulls released versions (tags). integration-X.X.X | Same as `integration` but with a version number to lock it to a specific version. frontend | This is intended to be used if you are developing a frontend elements. frontend-stable | Same as `frontend` but only pulls released versions (tags). frontend-X.X.X | Same as `frontend` but with a version number to lock it to a specific version. monster | This is here to please @iantrich's crazy ideas, this combines the `integration` & `frontend` tags into one monster tag. monster-stable | Same as `monster` but only pulls released versions (tags). monster-X.X.X | Same as `monster` but with a version number to lock it to a specific version.

 # Custom commands included